kairosart/Holo/AV EVASION/Task 31 - THEY WONT SEE ME IF I YELL!.md

 The first bypass we will be looking at utilizes native PowerShell reflection to set the response value of AMSI to `$null`.
-Find the PowerShell code written by Matt Graeber below.
+Find the PowerShell code written by *Matt Graeber* below.

 `[Ref].Assembly.GetType('System.Management.Automation.AmsiUtils').GetField('amsiInitFailed','NonPublic,Static').SetValue($null,$true)`

+### AMSI bypass – **amsi.dll** patching

 The second method we will be looking at is patching amsi.dll written in PowerShell.
 This bypass is modified by BC-Security inspired by Tal Liberman, [https://github.com/BC-SECURITY/Empire/blob/master/lib/common/bypasses.py](https://github.com/BC-SECURITY/Empire/blob/master/lib/common/bypasses.py).
 RastaMouse also has a similar bypass written in C# that uses the same technique, [https://github.com/rasta-mouse/AmsiScanBufferBypass/blob/main/AmsiBypass.cs](https://github.com/rasta-mouse/AmsiScanBufferBypass/blob/main/AmsiBypass.cs).The bypass will identify DLL locations and modify memory permissions to return undetected AMSI response values.